Course detail

 CEITEC VUT-DS112AAcad. year: 2025/2026

 Physical, chemical and mechanical properties of matter are predetermined by their electronic structure.
-This course is intended to show the students, how to predict mechanical and physical properties of materials using first-principles methods, based on the density functional theory.
+This course is intended to show the students, how to predict selected mechanical and physical properties of materials using first-principles methods, based on the density functional theory.

 The practical tasks solved by students will cover: